BolajiAyodeji/Blogposts/cl7lnyetr0xqm1unvdzr6hhhy.md

 ## Conclusion

 You can build a web application for your machine learning model using any web framework of your choosing, depending on the technology your model is built with.
-For Python, you can also consider other frameworks like Django, or if you're building with [Tensorflow](https://www.tensorflow.org/js)—a library that lets you create, train, and use trained machine learning models in Javascript, you can use frameworks like Reactjs (web) or React Native (mobile) to deploy your stuff to your end users.
+For Python, you can also consider other frameworks like Django, or if you're building with [Tensorflow](https://tensorflow.org/js)—a library that lets you create, train, and use trained machine learning models in Javascript, you can use frameworks like Reactjs (web) or React Native (mobile) to deploy your stuff to your end users.

-If you want to stick with Python completely, you can consider building a REST API using a framework like [Fast API](https://fastapi.tiangolo.com/tutorial) and consume that in your JavaScript, Reactjs, Vuejs, etc. application. @Youngestdev wrote the perfect book for you on [how to build Python Web APIs with FastAPI](https://www.amazon.com/Building-Python-APIs-FastAPI-high-performance/dp/1801076634); you should get a copy and read it :winks:.
+If you want to stick with Python completely, you can also build a REST API using [Fast API](https://fastapi.tiangolo.com/tutorial) and consume that in your JavaScript, Reactjs, Vuejs, etc. application (like we just did). @Youngestdev wrote the perfect book for you on [how to build Python Web APIs with FastAPI](https://www.amazon.com/Building-Python-APIs-FastAPI-high-performance/dp/1801076634); you should get a copy and read it :winks:.
 Another exciting alternative is [Gradio](https://gradio.app)—the fastest way to demo your machine learning model with a friendly web interface so anyone can use it anywhere. @abdulsamodazeez wrote an insightful piece around [how to deploy to Gradio](https://abdulsamodazeez.com/how-to-build-a-machine-learning-web-app-in-python-using-gradio); you should read it.

 And that should be all!
 I hope you've learned something new or found a link to another resource that can help you become a better Machine Learning Engineer.
-You should use this tutorial as a guide to building a web app for your use case; so ensure to [explore the code](https://github.com/BolajiAyodeji/movie_reviews_sentiment_analysis) anytime and rewrite it to suit your needs using your HTML, CSS, JavaScript, and Python knowledge.
+You should use this tutorial as a guide to building a web app for your use case, so be sure to [explore the code](https://github.com/BolajiAyodeji/movie_reviews_sentiment_analysis) anytime and rewrite it to suit your needs using your HTML, CSS, JavaScript, and Python knowledge.
 If you have any further questions, feel free to leave them in the comments, and I'll respond as soon as possible.
 Cheers! 💙